twop/twopennycode.com/src/content/why-reduce-matters/index.md

 Again, when we have a recipe what to do with elements one by one, actually applying it to the list is super easy.

-### Wait, `Array` also has a `reduce` function!
+### What about `Array.prototype.reduce`'?

-The best part is that all our operators would just work with Array too (and with all other collections that support reduce).
+The best part is that all our operators would just work with Array too (and with all other collections that support `reduce`).

 ```ts
 const arr = [1, 2, 3, 4]